-I often get asked about difference between a Production Order and Process Order.
+I often get asked about the difference between a Production Order and a Process Order.
 When is it beneficial to use one over another?

-While we are on this topic of Production Orders and Process Orders, it might be beneficial to speak about other Cost Objects that are offered in Controlling.
+While we are on this topic of Production Orders and Process Orders, it might be beneficial to speak about other Cost Objects.

 A production order is used to track product cost by order in discrete manufacturing and prerequisites from the master data point of view, including setup of material master, bill of material, work center, and routing.
 Order Type PP01 is used for creating production orders.

-A CO production order can be used in any industry; prerequisites include setup of material master.
+A CO production order can be used in any industry; prerequisites include the setup of the material master.
 Order Type CP01 is used for creating CO production orders.

 A plant maintenance order is used to track costs related to planned or unplanned maintenance.
 It uses the work center as the primary master data element, apart from its own internal master data called functional location.
 Order type PM01 is used for creating plant maintenance orders.

-A sales order is another type of cost object used to assign costs to a sales order.
-Whereas sales orders are primarily used in sales and distribution process in both made-to-stock and made-to-order scenarios, the use of sales order as a cost object part is mainly done in a made-to-order scenario.
+A sales order is another cost object used to assign costs to a sales order.
+Whereas sales orders are primarily used in the sales and distribution process in both made-to-stock and made-to-order scenarios, the use of sales orders as a cost object part is mainly done in a made-to-order scenario.

 A cost center is one of the most widely used master data elements in controlling.
-Cost centers allow departmental breakdown of costs.
+Cost centers allow the departmental breakdown of costs.
 They are often the lowest level of an organization to collect and analyze costs and departmental performance.
-Cost centers are useful for the purpose of departmental budgets and plan versus actual comparison of expenses.
-Cost centers can also be used for the purpose of interdepartmental cost allocations through sender-receiver relationships.
+Cost centers are helpful for departmental budgets and plan versus actual comparison of expenses.
+Cost centers can also be used for interdepartmental cost allocations through sender-receiver relationships.